Written by Parama K. Williams | 27 July 2020

-You’ll know when you have found your favourite yoga teachers when you feel truly inspired by them.
+You’ll know when you have found your favorite yoga teachers when you feel truly inspired by them.

-The desire to learn more from your favourite teachers will be undeniably strong and you will probably want to subscribe to their YouTube channel, download all of their podcasts, look at all of their pictures on Instagram,… You get the point.
+The desire to learn more from your favorite teachers will be undeniably strong and you will probably want to subscribe to their YouTube channel, download all of their podcasts, look at all of their pictures on Instagram … You get the point.